OpenToM: A Comprehensive Benchmark for Evaluating Theory-of-Mind Reasoning Capabilities of Large Language Models: Detailed Result Analysis

 \subsection{Faithfulness in \texttt{Loc} Questions}

 As mentioned in \S\ref{sec:question_genres}, we create two types of \texttt{Loc} questions differ in granularity.
 In principle, $\texttt{Loc}_{coarse}$ serves as a prerequisite for answering $\texttt{Loc}_{fine}$ questions.
 For instance, if a person believes that the entity is not in its initial location (i.e. $\texttt{Loc}_{coarse}$), then they should maintain this belief when deducing its precise location (i.e. $\texttt{Loc}_{fine}$).
-We conduct two experiments to examine LLMs' faithfulness in answering the $\texttt{Loc}$ questions.
+We conduct two experiments to examine LLMs' faithfulness\footnote{We follow the definition of "faithfulness" from \citet{jacovi-goldberg-2020-towards}, which is \textit{"the true reasoning process behind the model’s prediction"}.
+We regard the model as unfaithful when its \textit{true reasoning process} deviate from that of human.} in answering the $\texttt{Loc}$ questions.
 In the \textit{Joint} approach, we present LLMs with $\texttt{Loc}_{coarse}$ which is immediately followed by $\texttt{Loc}_{fine}$ in the same session.
 In the \textit{Separate} approach, we prompt LLMs with each \texttt{Loc} question individually.

 We consider a model to be \textit{Unfaithful} if it gives contradictory answers in the $(\texttt{Loc}_{fine}, \texttt{Loc}_{coarse})$ pair of questions.
 To quantify this, we compute the \textit{Unfaithful Rate} for each model, which is the ratio of unfaithful pairs to the total number of pairs, as shown in Figure~\ref{fig:faithfulness}.